PREPARATION & FORMATTING REQUIREMENTS

 It is the responsibility of all authors to ensure that their conflicts of interest and financial disclosures are included in the manuscript.
 Manuscripts that fail to include the complete statements of all authors upon submission will be returned to the corresponding author and will delay the processing and evaluation of the manuscript.

-The mission of Biological Psychiatry
+The mission of the Biological Psychiatry

-is to publish impactful scientific communications.
+family of journals is to publish impactful scientific communications.
 To further that mission, we promote diversity in all aspects of the publication process, including authorship, reviewing, and editing.
 Our diversity efforts aim to increase participation among individuals of underrepresented racial, ethnic, and gender identities; from underrepresented countries or disadvantaged backgrounds; and those with disabilities.
 For further information, see https://doi.org/10.1016/j.biopsych.2019.12.009

 Authors should consider all ethical issues relevant to their research.
 In the Methods and Materials section of the manuscript, authors should identify the institutional and/or licensing committee that approved the experiment(s) and confirm that all experiments were performed in accordance with relevant guidelines and regulations.
 Authors of reports on human studies should include detailed information on the informed consent process, including the method(s) used to assess the subject's capacity to give informed consent, and safeguards included in the study design for protection of human subjects.
 When relevant patient follow-up data are available, this should also be reported.
 When reporting experiments on animals, authors should indicate that institutional and national guidelines for the care and use of laboratory animals were followed.